PHOTOS: Bernie Sanders visits B.C. landmarks through the magic of photo editing - Vernon Morning Star

 After the inauguration of U.S. President Joe Biden on Jan.
 20, a photograph of Sanders attending the ceremony in a beige ski jacket, medical mask and large mittens went viral.
 In the photo, the senator is sitting with his legs and hands crossed, looking cold and somewhat disinterested.
 It wasn’t long before people began to edit Sanders into comical situations, stills from T.V. shows and movies, famous artwork and even their hometowns.

-Residents from across B.C. have jumped on the bandwagon and Sanders has been spotted doing everything from attending a municipal staff meeting in the District of Saanich to attending a COVID-19 briefing with Dr. Bonnie Henry, provincial health officer, and Adrian Dix, B.C. minister of health.
+Residents from across B.C. have jumped on the bandwagon and Sanders has been spotted doing everything from sneaking into a municipal staff meeting in the District of Saanich to attending a COVID-19 briefing with Dr. Bonnie Henry, provincial health officer, and Adrian Dix, B.C. minister of health.

 Web designer Nick Sawhney jumped on board early to make the fun more accessible.
 Visiting the website Bernie Sits allows anyone to add the seated senator anywhere they want using Google Maps.
 Try it for yourself at bernie-sits.herokuapp.com and share your photos by emailing vnc.editorial@blackpress.ca.